 - In cases where default judgment was entered on the grounds of failure to file and serve a defence, but the defendant did in fact file and serve a defence within the requisite time limits.

-From the paragraph above, you will have ascertained that whether or not an acknowledgment of service has been filed can play a crucial role in determining if a default judgment is to be set aside.
-The CPR makes it clear that it must be set aside by the court if any of the below scenarios apply, so if you are a claimant who has had a default judgment granted in your favour on the basis of a failure to file an acknowledgment of service by the other side, it’s vital to be mindful of the fact that the court will set that judgment aside if your opponent (the defendant) did any of the following:
+As set out above, whether or not an acknowledgment of service has been filed plays a important role in deciding whether a default judgment should be set aside.
+The CPR make clear that a default judgment must be set aside by the court if any of the below scenarios apply, so, if you are a claimant who has had a default judgment granted in your favour on the basis of a failure to file an acknowledgment of service by the other side, it’s vital to be mindful of the fact that the court will set that judgment aside if your opponent (the defendant) did any of the following:

 The effect of a delay where the mandatory set aside circumstances apply

-As will become apparent when we take a look at what the CPR say about when the court has a discretion to set aside a default judgment, delay is a significant factor.
-However, when delay is a reason in the context of a mandatory set aside, it bears no relevance and a defendant will not be prevented from having such a judgment set aside.
+Delay is a significant factor.
+However, when delay is a reason in the context of a mandatory set aside, it has no relevance and a defendant will not be prevented from having such a judgment set aside.

 - The defendant has a real prospect of successfully defending the claim, or